Follow God

 "Follow God" is a song by American rapper Kanye West from his ninth studio album, Jesus Is King (2019).
 The song was produced by West, BoogzDaBeast and Xcelence.
 The producers wrote it alongside Aaron Butts, though the song's sampling of work by Whole Truth led to songwriting credits being listed for Calvin and Curtis Eubanks.
 It was playlisted to UK mainstream radio by the BBC as the album's lead single on November 8, 2019, through GOOD Music and Def Jam.
 Around the time of release, the song was the top performing track from Jesus Is King on streaming services.
 A religious hip hop track, it includes a sample of "Can You Lose by Following God" by Whole Truth, which is chopped up in certain sections.
-On February 6, 2021, a Dr. Dre Remix was leaked from the scrapped Jesus Is King II album.
+On February 6, 2021, a Dr. Dre remix was leaked from the scrapped Jesus Is King II album.

 The lyrics of "Follow God" are about Kanye West's connection with his father, which is in reference to both God and his biological father Ray West, while the meaning of being "Christlike" is questioned by him.
 The song received generally positive reviews from music critics; many named it the best track on Jesus Is King.
 Critics appreciated the bouncing beat and Whole Truth sample, and complimented West's rapping flow and pace.
 The song was awarded Top Gospel Song and Rap/Hip Hop Recorded Song of the Year at the Billboard Music Awards and 51st GMA Dove Awards in 2020, respectively.

 Commercially, "Follow God" debuted at number 7 on the US Billboard Hot 100, becoming West's 18th track to reach the top 10 on the chart.
 The song also reached the top 10 in nine other countries, including Australia, Canada, and the United Kingdom.
-It was later certified platinum and silver in the United States and the United Kingdom by the Recording Industry Association of America (RIAA) and British Phonographic Industry (BPI), respectively.
+It was later certified double platinum and gold in the United States and the United Kingdom by the Recording Industry Association of America (RIAA) and British Phonographic Industry (BPI), respectively.
+The song also received a gold certification in Denmark by IFPI Danmark, while it was awarded this certification in Portugal by Associação Fonográfica Portuguesa (AFP).
 An accompanying music video was screened on November 6, 2019, and released the following day.
 It shows Kanye and Ray West drive ATVs in snow in Cody, Wyoming.
 The video concludes with a message from Kanye about his relationship with Ray West.
 Kanye West performed the song with the Sunday Service Choir as part of his Sunday Service concerts in 2019.